AmpersandTarski/documentation/syntax/structureOfModel.md

 ENDCONTEXT
 ```

-Keywords in Ampersand are always CAPITAL words.
 Note that any context has a name.